parmitage/primer-proto/README.md

 History
 -------
 The initial version of Primer was written in C, mainly because I was familiar with Lex and Yacc.
 This was a very poor reason for choosing an implementation language and I later decided to rewrite the interpreter in something nicer.
 My choices were between Scheme and an ML family language.
 I decided to go with ML because at the time Scheme was going through some standardisation pains and it wasn't clear what implementations were going to do.
 Specifically, I chose OCaml because it seemed to be the most practical dialect of ML.
-However, I'm considering porting everything to SML (see point 0 in the Future section below).
-If I do this then hopefully it will be the last time I feel the urge to port it.

 Future
 ------
-As Primer is my hobby project, I suspect it will never be truly finished because I want to keep fiddling with it..
+As Primer is my hobby project, I suspect it will never be truly finished because I want to keep fiddling with it.
 My current todo list is below although I should stress that I may decide not to do some of these things and I may tackle them in a different order.

-0. Re-write in SML.
-The first version of Primer was written in C for no good reason.
-The current version is written in OCaml.
-I'd like to investigate the possibility of rewriting it in SML.
-I like the orderliness of SML compared to OCaml (it reminds me of Scheme compared to Common Lisp in many ways) but I need to see how practical it is to use for binary distribution of Primer across the three platforms I want to support.

 1. Add the match statement from the original C implementation of Primer.

 2. Add proper library loading from the original C implementation of Primer.

-3. A compiler to JavaScript.
-It seems that everything should target the browser these days so the first compilation target for Primer should be JavaScript.
+3. Complete the JavaScript compiler.
+Still to implement is library loading, a full prelude and TCO.

-4. A compiler to C. Native code compilation would also be nice and C can act as a portable assembler.
-Another option could be to target LLVM byte-code.
+4. A compiler to C. Native code compilation would be nice and C can act as a portable assembler.
+Another option could be to target LLVM.